Min. time required: 5:20

 Montreux to Interlaken (train): no discount.
 Seat reservations and surcharge for Prestige class in GoldenPass Express: no discount.

-The GoldenPass explained, with map Copy link to clipboard
+The GoldenPass route explained, with map Copy link to clipboard

 The GoldenPass route can be traveled in both directions.
 It runs between the German-speaking Lucerne in Central Switzerland and the French-speaking Montreux in the Lake Geneva area.
 Towns along the way are Brienz, Interlaken, Spiez, Zweisimmen and Gstaad.

-The route consists of 3 main sections.
+The train line consists of 3 main sections.
 If you travel by GoldenPass Express, a change in Zweisimmen is not necessary.

 Section 1: Lucerne to Interlaken Ost